haacked/haacked.com/_posts/2015/2015-06-29-git-migrate.markdown

 `git migrate new-branch master HEAD~1`

 And there you go.
 A nice alias that automates a set of steps to fix a common mistake.
 Let me know if you find it useful!

+Also, I want to give a special thanks to [@mhagger](https://github.com/mhagger) for his help with this post.
+The [original draft](https://github.com/mhagger) had the grace of a two-year-old neurosurgeon with a mallet.
+The straightforward Git commands I proposed would rewrite the working tree twice.
+With his proposed changes, this alias never rewrites the working tree.
+Like math, there's often often a more elegant solution with Git once you understand the available tools.